-EDUCATION & STUDENT EXPERIENCE RESEARCH & INNOVATION PARTNERSHIPS & ENGAGEMENT ENABLING ENVIRONMENT PEOPLE & CULTURE To engage all our students in research-informed, culturally embedded learning experiences that will advance their evolving aspirations to enjoy fulfilling careers and provide leadership in national and local communities.
+We create globally transformative impacts through our distinctive strengths in world-leading research, scholarship, teaching and collaborative partnerships, inspired by our unique position in Aotearoa New Zealand and the Asia-Pacific.We will be internationally recognised for our unique contribution to fair, ethical and sustainable societies.Manaakitanga Caring for those around us Whanaungatanga Kinship and lasting relationships Kaitiakitanga Stewardship and guardianship EDUCATION & STUDENT EXPERIENCE RESEARCH & INNOVATION DARTNERSHIPS & ENGAGEMENT ENABLING ENVIRONMENT ENABLING ENVIRONMENT PEOPLE & CULTURE To engage all our students in research-informed, culturally embedded learning experiences that will advance their evolving aspirations to enjoy fulfilling careers and provide leadership in national and local communities.
 To facilitate research that is excellent in quality, innovative and transdisciplinary in spirit and draws its distinctive sense of purpose from our place in Aotearoa and the Pacific.
 To be a unique and highly valued partner of choice for tangata whenua, iwi, national and Pacific communities and organisations, industry and international partners.
 To ensure mana-enhancing experience for all our students and staff by providing excellent, equitable and sustainable services embedded in seamlessly integrated, values-based physical and digital environments.
-To establish a working culture that supports world-class teaching and research grounded in the University's commitment to Mätauranga Mäori, the principles of Te Tiriti, diversity, inclusion and well being.
-1. Accessible, equitable lifelong higher education opportunities.
-2. Student-centric learning, co-curricular and extra-curricular cultures.
-3. Education that is research-informed, transdisciplinary, relevant and with impact for the world.
-4. Graduates who make the world better tomorrow than it is today.
-1. World-class research inspired by our place in Aotearoa and the Pacific.
-2. A global powerhouse of innovation, creativity and entrepreneurship.
-3. Relevant, purposeful, impactful research for our communities.
-4. Ambitious research confronting humanity's greatest challenges.
-5. Nurturing, recruiting and retaining outstanding research talent.
-6. A research ecosystem characterised by collaboration, agility, simplicity, engagement and empowerment.
+To establish a working culture that supports world-class teaching and research grounded in the University's commitment to Mātauranga Māori, the principles o Te Tiriti, diversity, inclusion and wel being.
+Accessible, equitable lifelong higher education opportunities.
+Student-centric learning, co- curricular and extra-curricular cultures.
+Education that is research- informed, transdisciplinary, relevant and with impact for the world.
+Graduates who make the world better tomorrow than it is today.
+World-class research inspired by our place in Aotearoa and the Pacific.
+A global powerhouse of innovation, creativity and entrepreneurship.
+Relevant, purposeful, impactful research for our communities.
+Ambitious research confronting humanity's greatest challenges.
+Nurturing, recruiting and retaining outstanding research talent.
+A research ecosystem characterised by collaboration, agility, simplicity, engagement and empowerment.
 Strengthen and deepen our relationship with tangata whenua.
 An ambitious and relevant partner that is globally networked.
 Deep engagement with diverse Aotearoa and Asia-Pacific communities.
 Enduring relationships with prospective students, students, alumni and donors.
 Diverse student body reflecting our communities.
 Recognised and valued by our communities.
-1. Mana-enhancing services and practices.
-2. Efficient, effective, prudent, transparent, and informed operations.
-3. Seamless, effective and equitable user experiences across social, physical and digital environments.
-4. A distinctive, capable, and flexible built environment that celebrates our place in Aotearoa New Zealand and the Pacific.
-5. A commitment to achieve net-zero carbon status and to publish meaningful metrics of the University's progress towards overall sustainability.
+Mana-enhancing services and practices.
+Efficient, effective, prudent, transparent, and informed operations.
+Seamless, effective and equitable user experiences across social, physical and digital environments.
+A distinctive, capable, and flexible built environment that celebrates our place in Aotearoa New Zealand and the Pacific.
+A commitment to achieve net-zero carbon status and to publish meaningful metrics of the University's progress towards overall sustainability.
 Live our values and purpose.
-Develop a future-ready workforce.
-Build a high-performing, diverse, inclusive and equitable community.
-Activate manaakitanga, whanaungatanga and kaitiakitang across our People and Culture practices.
+Develop a future-ready workford Build a high-performing, diverse, inclusive and equitable community.
+Activate manaakitanga, whanaungatanga and kaitiakitan across our People and Culture practices.
 Aspirational and inclusive leadership.
-Curriculum Framework Transformation Hīkina kia Tutuki - Flagship University Research Centres Engagement Plans Whakamana Tangata - Student Services Strategy Future Academic Workforce University Graduate Profile Renewal MedTech Innovation Quarter Sustainability Strategy Te Rautaki Tüäpapa - Estate Strategy Values-led Culture Learning and Teaching Design and Delivery Researcher Skills and Development Public Policy Impact Institute Sustainable and Effective Operations Māori and Pacific Staffing Plans 1000 Research Data Management Institutional Information Framework Mana Enhancing Services
+VES Curriculum Framework Transformation Hīkina kia Tutuki - Flagship University Research Centres Engagement Plans Whakamana Tangata - Student Services Strategy Future Academic Workforce C University Graduate Profile Renewal MedTech Innovation Quarter Sustainability Strategy Te Rautaki Tūāpapa - Estate Strategy Values-led Culture Learning and Teaching Design and Delivery Researcher Skills and Development Public Policy Impact Institute Sustainable and Effective Operations Māori and Pacific Staffing Plans 2 Research Data Management Institutional Information Framework 5 Mana Enhancing Services